airgead73/project-mgr/README.md

 # Express-Starter

-## v10 adjust photo and figure behavior
+## v4 refactor styles of landing and nav

 ### install